-Nurturing our kids’ faith is what keeps me up at night, so that’s what I’ve been writing about lately.
-I believe in telling a better story, in showing them a better way.
-I believe the gospel can’t be reduced to a set of spiritual laws, to a decision, or a formula.
-I believe the gospel is something we communicate best by nurturing our kids’ natural curiosity and by telling our story — not by clobbering them with answers to questions they haven’t asked.
+I write about nurturing our kids’ faith… a vibrant, progressive faith for the real world.
+(As a parent, this is what keeps me up at night.)
+For me, the Christian gospel can’t be reduced to a set of spiritual laws, to a decision, or a formula.
+I believe it’s something best shared by telling our story and nurturing our kids’ natural curiosity — not by clobbering them with answers to questions they haven’t asked.

 The gospel I believe in has nothing to do with fighting a culture war or excluding certain groups of people.
 It has nothing to do with maintaining power for a privileged few.
 It has nothing to do with forcing people to make a false choice between science and faith.
-The gospel is so much better than all of that.
-I believe it’s the story of God rescuing his good world, bringing heaven to earth, and inviting us all to the party.
+It has everything to do with caring for the poor, repairing what’s broken, and inviting everyone to the table.
+The gospel I believe in is the story of God rescuing his good world, bringing heaven to earth, making all things new.

 Other stuff I’ve done

 In 2012, I helped a couple of pastor friends launch a campaign called Election Day Communion.
-Around 900 churches chose to subvert the toxic, polarizing effects of American politics by sharing communion together on election night.
+Around 900 churches voted to subvert the toxic, polarizing atmosphere of American politics by sharing communion together on election night.

-I created a bestselling book called The Story (Zondervan, 2005), a 400-page abridgment of the Bible, presented like a novel.
-I also contributed to the book Fascinating People of the Bible, a 365-day devotional looking at some of the more famous (and some of the lesser known) characters from the scriptures.
+Several years ago, I created a bestselling book called The Story (Zondervan, 2005), a 400-page abridgment of the Bible, presented like a novel.
+I also co-wrote Fascinating People of the Bible, a 365-day devotional looking at some of the more famous (and some of the lesser known) characters from the scriptures.

-I studied theology at Grand Rapids Theological Seminary and political science/business at Taylor University.
-I grew up mostly in nondenominational churches, spent my early adult years as one of the “young, restless, and reformed,” then recovered my faith at a place called Mars Hill (the Michigan one), and eventually got confirmed in the Episcopal Church.
+I studied theology at Grand Rapids Theological Seminary and political science at Taylor University.
+I spent my formative years in the borderlands between evangelicalism and fundamentalism.
+As a young adult, I was briefly a member of the “young, restless, and reformed” crowd.
+Then I recovered my faith at a place called Mars Hill (the Michigan one).
+While living in the UK, my wife and I fell in love with the Anglican tradition.
+In 2011, we were confirmed in the Episcopal Church.

-In my spare time, I run and brew my own beer (and hope the two somehow manage to balance each other out).
+In my spare time, I run and brew my own beer (and hope those two activities somehow manage to cancel each other out).